Ragul8775/VastuVault-RealEstate-DApp/README.md

-Creating a README for your project "Vastu Vault" involves outlining key information that potential users and contributors would find helpful.
-Below is a template you can customize based on your project's specifics.
-This README assumes a basic structure and may need adjustments based on your project's unique features and setup requirements.

----

 # Vastu Vault

 Vastu Vault is a decentralized application (dApp) built on the Ethereum blockchain, leveraging smart contracts to facilitate secure and transparent real estate transactions.
 This project aims to simplify the buying, selling, and verification process of properties by integrating blockchain technology, ensuring trust, immutability, and efficiency.